nanthakumar-m/Bankist-Website_for_fictional_bank-Javascript/README.md

 # 🏦 Bankist - Fictional Banking Website

-Bankist Website is a modern, fully responsive showcase landing page for a fictional bank, built using HTML, CSS, and vanilla JavaScript.
+Bankist Website is a modern, showcase landing page for a fictional bank, built using HTML, CSS, and vanilla JavaScript.
 The purpose of this project is to simulate a real-world bank's front-end website and demonstrate various interactive UI features.

 This project was developed as part of my learning to explore and apply advanced DOM manipulation techniques, event delegation, and scroll-based animations in a clean, performant way.